seanl01/MAT102-Python-Experiments/README.md

 # MAT102 Experiments in Python
-This repository contains some experiments I did for my own exploration and fun, to see if I could use code to represent some of the mathematical concepts I learned in my _Introduction to Mathematical Proofs_ course during my exchange program in the University of Toronto.
+This repository contains some experiments I did for my own exploration and fun, to see if I could use code to represent some of the mathematical concepts I learned in my _MAT102: Introduction to Mathematical Proofs_ course during my exchange program in the University of Toronto Mississauga.

+You can find some great lecture notes by Prof Tyler Holden from the course [here](http://home.tykenho.com/index.html?notes).

 ## Recursively defined sets in Python
+> Code found in [recursive_set.py](recursive_set.py).
+The code is not optimised, and contains redundant union operations which are thankfully idempotent.
+It's more of a proof of concept but one day I may take the time to optimise it!

 During the course we discussed recursively defined sets, sequences and how to perform structural induction on these types of mathematical objects.

 This prompted me to experiment with recursively defined sets in Python code, and it proved to be an interesting mental exercise trying to represent the constructors in code.